Electric Safety Quick Tips for Residents

 Electric Safety Quick Tips for the Community

-- Do not climb trees or fly kites near power lines.
+- Do not climb trees or fly drones or kites near power lines.
 A cotton string attached to a kite can conduct electricity.

 - Never try to remove anything from an overhead power line.
 Call LPC for assistance at 303-651-8386.

 - If you see a downed power line, move away from it and anything touching it.
 The ground around power lines - up to 35 feet away - may be energized.

 - Water and electricity don't mix.
 Avoid damp conditions (including wet grass) when using electricity.